Shanghai issues another rare extreme heat warning | Science-Environment

 For the third time this summer, Shanghai issued its highest alert for extreme heat as temperatures appeared set to test records in China's most populous city on Thursday.

-With higher demand for air-conditioning, the load on the power grids of seven provinces and regions has reached a record high, according to state media.
-China's maximum power load hit an all-time high of 1.22 billion kilowatts on Tuesday, the National Development and Reform Commission (NDRC) said on Thursday.
+By 3:30 p.m.
+(0730 GMT), 84 red alerts were in force across China, mostly in the Yangtze basin.
+With higher demand for air-conditioning, China's maximum power load hit an all-time high of 1.22 billion kilowatts on Tuesday, the National Development and Reform Commission said on Thursday.

-The state planner said it was making every effort to ensure energy supply during the summer peak demand period.
+The state planner said it was making every effort to ensure energy supplies during the summer peak demand period.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)